QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

 **2020-12-30** I finished a three-day hands-on training on nano fabrication in JAIST clean room with higher standards of cleanness than NASA, fabricating a nano scale gas sensor by suspending graphene.
-Many thanks to Dr. Liu for the very detailed instructions on spinning coating, baking, electron beam lithography (EBL), processing, and electron beam deposition.
+Many thanks to Dr. Liu for the very detailed instructions on spinning coating, baking, electron beam lithography (EBL), processing, and electron beam deposition (EBD).

 **2020-12-25** I have successfully defensed my PhD dissertation.
 Ready to go to next stage of life!